EliAndrewC/l7r/setting/l7r.md

 Tsuruchi's Imperial yoriki (assistants) began as a small group of former Shin samurai, but soon were joined by others who were brave enough and free enough from entangling family concerns (mostly but not entirely other ronin).

-Many of the bounties Tsuruchi collected were put out by the Crane clan, who often had the money necessary to register an Imperial bounty against those wanted for infractions recognized by Imperial magistrates.
+Many of the bounties Tsuruchi collected were put out by the Crane Clan, who often had the money necessary to register an Imperial bounty against those wanted for infractions recognized by Imperial magistrates.
 The Crane were grateful that many of these bounties, which would have previously gone uncollected, were now resulting in their targets being brought to justice.
 Tsuruchi thus earned himself many well-connected Crane friends, even as he made himself powerful enemies throughout the rest of the Empire.
 A few Crane have expressed a sense of betrayal when Tsuruchi has accepted bounties on Crane samurai, but the wise and powerful Crane courtiers who control the Imperial courts have publicly commended Tsuruchi's unflinching sense of justice.

 ### Tsuruchi's revenge

-Two years after Tsuruchi became a ronin, the Crane clan was able, through their agents, to obtain a copy of the letter which Tsuruchi's uncle Ginjiro sent to Daimyo Kana, in which he had sworn to advocate for Tsuruchi and the Shin lineage.
+Two years after Tsuruchi became a ronin, the Crane Clan was able, through their agents, to obtain a copy of the letter which Tsuruchi's uncle Ginjiro sent to Daimyo Kana, in which he had sworn to advocate for Tsuruchi and the Shin lineage.
 This is the text of the letter in its entirety:

 bq).
 To my daimyo, the Lady Matsu no Zenji Kana, I submit this report from the front. bq).
 Bayushi no Kyo Tsuruchi has offered to surrender if he and his lineage are permitted to swear fealty to you and continue administering the Hachinaga province under your authority.
 I believe Tsuruchi would serve you loyally as an honorable retainer if you accept.
 That said, my tactical assessment is that due to the meager skeleton force remaining in Hachinaga Keep, we can most certainly take the fortress with a minimum of casualties. bq).
 Matsu no Zenji Ginjiro, General of the Expeditionary Force, bowing in service.

 When Tsuruchi was presented with a copy of this letter, he was furious.
 He declared his uncle an oathbreaker, having forsworn himself in his promise to Tsuruchi in order to greedily obtain a governorship for himself.

 Kakita Yoshi, the Imperial Chancellor, had personally vouched for the authenticity of the letter, and personally met with Tsuruchi to present it to him.
-Yoshi promised that if Tsuruchi were able to gather enough ronin and mercenaries to take vengeance on his uncle Ginjiro and retake Hachinaga Keep, then the Crane clan would formally back the creation of a new Minor Clan so that Tsuruchi could resume rulership of his ancestral lands without being forced to serve either the Lion or Scorpion clans who had now both betrayed him.
+Yoshi promised that if Tsuruchi were able to gather enough ronin and mercenaries to take vengeance on his uncle Ginjiro and retake Hachinaga Keep, then the Crane Clan would formally back the creation of a new Minor Clan so that Tsuruchi could resume rulership of his ancestral lands without being forced to serve either the Lion or Scorpion clans who had now both betrayed him.

 Yoshi cautioned Tsuruchi that he could not guarantee that the Imperial Chancellery would back the Crane position, nor that the Emperor would approve the proposal.
 The Lion and Scorpion Clans would certainly both oppose this, though the Crane would be eager to deny their rivals this strategically important mountain pass and would therefore fully back the effort in lobbying the other Great Clans.
 Tsuruchi was willing to take the risk, and within two years he had made his preparations and launched his surprise attack on Hachinaga Keep, infiltrating its fortifications and scattering its defenders before they could respond.

 When his uncle Ginjiro made his own surrender to Tsuruchi in the great hall of the keep, Tsuruchi accepted back his ancestral sword Isshin.
 He offered to allow Ginjiro to commit seppuku to cleanse the stain of dishonor from his family, and when Ginjiro stated that he had abided by his word and carried no dishonor, Tsuruchi drove the sword Isshin into the floor of the great hall, snapping it in two, declaring that it had been tainted by Ginjiro's treachery and using its broken shard to execute his uncle.
 He then released the other Lion survivors, declaring that they had served their daimyo admirably and honorably and that he held no animus towards any surviving member of the Zenji House.

 Yoshi quickly arranged for a prestigious Imperial delegation to accept Tsuruchi's invitation to Hachinaga Keep, which forestalled any attempt by either the Lion or Scorpion to attack the keep, as those guests would have been honor-bound to fight in its defense.
-This delay provided enough time for the Imperial Chancellery to recommend the creation of the Wasp clan, and the Emperor signed the new clan charter, making Tsuruchi the first of his name and daimyo of the new Tsuruchi family.
+This delay provided enough time for the Imperial Chancellery to recommend the creation of the Wasp Clan, and the Emperor signed the new clan charter, making Tsuruchi the first of his name and daimyo of the new Tsuruchi Family.

 ### Tsuruchi's legacy

-It has been 15 years since the Wasp clan was created.
-At the urging of the Crane clan, and in recognition of Tsuruchi's personal accomplishments as a bounty hunter, the Wasp Clan charter grants all Wasp samurai the authority to act as Imperial magistrates for the purpose of pursuing Imperial bounties.
+It has been 15 years since the Wasp Clan was created.
+At the urging of the Crane Clan, and in recognition of Tsuruchi's personal accomplishments as a bounty hunter, the Wasp Clan charter grants all Wasp samurai the authority to act as Imperial magistrates for the purpose of pursuing Imperial bounties.
 This makes every Wasp a potential bounty hunter, even if most Wasp samurai have other duties to attend to.

 Because the Wasp domain is very small (it was a single small but strategically important province), the bounties they collect, which would be a pittance for even an average-sized domain, represent a significant fraction of the Wasp Clan income.
 This has sometimes led to questionable methods and tactics from less scrupulous Wasp bounty hunters, and the Clan's long-term reputation is still very much in the process of being determined.

 Among other things, it remains to be seen whether Tsuruchi's particular idiosyncrasies will become the standard for the Wasp in generations to come.
 The most notable example is swords: Tsuruchi has left the broken blade of his ancestral sword Isshin embedded in the floor of the great hall of Hachinaga Keep, where it is seen by visitors.
 The broken hilt and base of the blade are displayed on the altar of an ancestral shrine in the corner of the same room.
 Tsuruchi himself has not chosen another sword, using only borrowed swords when necessary, declaring that there shall be no Ancestral Sword of the Wasp, and refusing to so much as carry a sword while at home in Hachinaga Keep.

-Because their daimyo exhibits this behavior, many of Tsuruchi's retainers have chosen to show deference to their lord by mimicking his behavior, and as such it is rare to see a Wasp clan samurai carrying a sword in Hachinaga Keep.
+Because their daimyo exhibits this behavior, many of Tsuruchi's retainers have chosen to show deference to their lord by mimicking his behavior, and as such it is rare to see a Wasp Clan samurai carrying a sword in Hachinaga Keep.
 And because many guests worry about offending the sensibilities of their hosts, visitors to Hachinaga Keep also frequently shed their daisho before entering.
 Such things lead many to wonder how a clan willing to so flagrantly violate ancient traditions can long survive, and whether the next generation of Wasp will revert to the more accepted ways of bushido.

 Here is a timeline of events related to the Wasp (charting many of the events described above) and weaving in events relevant to past campaigns as a reference for new and returning players: